 - Python, when compared with JDBC has an underdeveloped database access layer.

-- Tasks that require heavy memory suffer with Python.
+- Tasks that require heavy memory suffer from Python.
 The flexible data-types in Python contribute towards its high memory consumption.

-So, this was all about the R vs Python Tutorial.
-Hope you like our explanation.
+This was all about the R vs Python Tutorial.
+Hope you liked our explanation.

-We have studied R vs Python with their features and differences.
+We have studied all the core features and differences in this R vs Python tutorial.
 Along with this, we have also learned why R and Python are good for data science and data analysis.
-After learning all this we have also focused on advantages and disadvantages of R and Python.
-We have also seen finally which out of the two you should learn to give a boost to your career.
-Still, if any doubt regarding R vs Python, ask in the comment tab.
+After learning all this, we have also focused on the advantages and disadvantages of R and Python.
+I hope now you are clear with the difference between the two programming languages.

 Now, it’s time to choose the best tool for Data Science Learning – R, Python or SAS